theQRL/docs.theqrl.org/_docs/wallet/cold-wallet.md

 {::comment}

-Need to finish with details for offline generation {:/comment}
+Need to finish with details for offline generation

+Waiting for work to complete on web wallet and final code base to finish this document.

+{:/comment}

+**IMPORTANT**

+*This document is not complete yet!*

+We are waiting for work to complete on web wallet and final code base to be released to finish this document.
+It \*should work as is.

+This guide will create a wallet routed through the **TOR** network which should add a level of security when generating on the web wallet.
+It will also remove the worry of having a virus or key-logger installed on your local computer.
+This guide will give you a brand new OS to run the wallet in.

 In order to fully secure our QRL we should follow best practice and generate our private keys off line.
 This will prevent anyone form viewing our private keys while we record and safely save the wallet.